 This post may contain affiliate links.
 Please read my disclosure policy.

-This time of year, you may find that your supply of homemade jams and jellies from last summer and fall are starting to run out, and you need something to get through to that first batch of strawberry preserves, still at least a month away here in Upstate NY.
+Perhaps like me, you are finding that your supply of homemade jams and jellies from last summer and fall is starting to run out.
+Most years, I make lots of preserves like Blueberry and Raspberry.
+Last summer was a challenge for growing fruit though.
+The weather was wonky and that kept the supply lower than normal.
+So, maybe like us, you need something to get through to that first batch of strawberry preserves.
+That’s still a few months away here in Upstate NY.
 This fast and easy Citrus Jam is the answer.

-It is way easier than making marmalade, because you don’t have to zest any of the fruit, and there is no overnight steeping – just section up the fruit, get it all in a pot with some sugar and in an hour or so, you are ready to put some sun-shiny into the jars – not to mention on your toast!
+This is not marmalade.
+Marmalade is far more trouble.
+You have to zest all the fruit, remove the bitter pith, steep the peels overnight, and so on.
+I love marmalade, but it’s a lot of work.
+Easy Citrus Jam It is way easier than making marmalade, and it still has amazing flavor.
+Just section up the fruit, get it all in a pot with some sugar and in an hour or so, you are ready to put some sun-shiny into the jars – not to mention on your toast!

 I used a combo of red grapefruit, mandarin oranges, lemons and limes, but you can switch the proportions out however you like.
 Sectioning the fruit, also called cutting supremes, is a little fiddly, but making sure you have a very sharp knife makes it pretty easy, once you get the hang of it.

 Begin by washing and drying the fruit.
 Cut off the ends, until you can see the ends of the sections.
 Set the fruit on one of the cut ends, and use your knife to remove the peel in strips, following the contour of the fruit as you go down the side.
-When you get done, you will see where each section meets the next – cut between the membranes to remove the sections of fruit, leaving the bitter membranes behind.
-Squeeze as much juice as you can from the membranes, as well as from the skin you removed, which will have some bits of fruit on it.
+When you get done peeling, you will see where each section meets the next.
+Cut between the membranes to remove the sections of fruit, leaving the bitter membranes behind.
+Squeeze as much juice as you can from the membranes, as well as from the skin you removed, which will still have some bits of fruit on it.

-The grapefruit are big, so they’re pretty easy, and I didn’t even bother with the mandarins – I just peeled them and cut across into slices.
-You only want to use a few lemons and limes, because they are more sour.
+The grapefruit are big, so they’re pretty easy to section.
+I didn’t even bother with the mandarins – I just peeled them and cut across into slices.
+If you’re using regular oranges [Cara-caras are really good in this jam] you’ll section them like the grapefruit, lemons and limes.
 Once the fruit is prepared, the rest is a breeze.

 Easy Citrus Jam